eclipse/upm/doxy/index.rst

 Multi-sensor samples for the starter and specialized kits can be found in the `iot-devkit-samples <https://github.com/intel-iot-devkit/iot-devkit-samples>`_ repository.

-Individual sensor usage examples for python are available `here <https://github.com/intel-iot-devkit/upm/tree/master/examples/python>`_.
+Individual sensor usage examples for Python are available `here <https://github.com/intel-iot-devkit/upm/tree/master/examples/python>`_.

 ``IDE Compatibility``
 ################